What is HPV?

 HPV stands for Human Papilloma Virus and is a prevalent infection.
 It is as common as the flu virus, and it affects nearly 3% of women in Southeastern Asia (HPV Information Centre).
 Transmitted by skin to skin contact, the virus is widespread in people who have ever been sexually active.

 While HPV infection has no treatment or cure, you can prevent it by getting vaccinated.
-Dr Ida Ismail-Pratt, our O&G Specialist and a strong advocate of the HPV vaccine encourages all ladies (and gents) to protect themselves by getting vaccinated against HPV.
+We encourage all ladies (and gents) to protect themselves by getting vaccinated against HPV.
 After all, getting vaccinated is the first line of defence against cervical cancers.
-In this article, Dr Ida also answers some commonly asked questions you might have about the HPV vaccine.
+In this article, we also answer some commonly asked questions you might have about the HPV vaccine.

 1. What is the HPV Vaccine?

-The HPV vaccine protects you from future exposure to some of the most common cancer-related HPV infections.
-There are three types of HPV vaccines and you only need to get vaccinated with one of the vaccines.
-Here are the three types of vaccine available:
+The HPV vaccine protects you from future exposure to some of the most common cancer-causing HPV strains.
+There are three types of HPV vaccines, and you only need to complete the vaccination course with one of them.

 - Cervarix